 Are you interested in becoming a dental assistant?
 Want to learn more about the different organizations, associations and agencies that offer additional knowledge for dental assistants?
-It is important for dental assistants to become familiar with government agencies and dental assisting organizations that regulate and advise the practice of dentistry.
+It is important for dental assistants to become familiar with a common list of government agencies and dental assisting organizations that regulate and advise the practice of dentistry.
 Penalties for non-compliance with regulations may include fines, imprisonment, suspension or revocation of licenses.
 Other agencies only advise with no penalties for non-compliance.
 Both agencies are good resources for dental assistants and are easily accessible on the Internet.
 Here is a list of advisory associations, organizations, governmental regulatory and advisor agencies.
 Visit them on the Internet to learn more about dental assisting and how you can become a part of the dental community.

 A few advisory associations and organizations support dentists, dental assistants, dental hygienists and other dental professionals with research, information and standards to keep patients safe and healthy.
 These advisory associations and organizations include the American Dental Association (ADA), American Dental Assistants Association (ADAA), American Dental Hygienist’s Association (ADHA), Dental Assisting National Board (DANB), and National Dental Assistants Association (NDAA).

 American Dental Association (ADA) – the national professional organization of dentists with more than 150,000 members.
 The ADA offers a Seal of Acceptance for over 300 oral health products including toothpaste, dental floss, toothbrushes, mouth rinses, denture adherents and chewing gum.

 American Dental Assistants Association (ADAA) – represents dental assistants with members that include clinical dental assistants, receptionists, dental office managers, and other administrative dental professionals.
 The goal of the ADAA is education, registration and certification for dental assisting professionals.